kanjieater/ComicEater/README.md

 ### Flow
-1. ☑ Get all archives at `queueFolders`
+1. ☑ Get all archives at `queueFolders` and move them to the `maintenanceFolders`
 1. ☑ Convert them to CBZ (See the `Convert to CBZ Flow`)
 1. ☑ Use `folderPatterns` to gather metadata from the folder about the files
 1. ☑ Use the `filePatterns` to gather data about the files